microsoft/pxt-microbit/docs/examples/gameofLife.md

 The rules for life in the grid are:

-1. A living cell with less than two cells next to it will die.
+1. A living cell with less than two live cells next to it will die.
 This is underpopulation, no social support.
 2. A living cell with two or three live cells next to it continues to live.
 This is a healthy population.
 3. A living cell with more than three live cells next to it will die.
 This is over overpopulation, scarce resources.
 4. A dead cell with three live cells next to it turns into a living cell.
 This is reproduction.